arnholm/shell_scripts/cross-pi/README.md

 **Code::Blocks IDE** : Either install from Kubuntu repository, or run _cross-pi-codeblocks.sh_ to get updated version

-**cross-pi-codeblocks.sh** : Download, build and install latest version of Code::Blocks IDE
+**cross-pi-codeblocks.sh** : Download, build and install latest version of Code::Blocks IDE under Kubuntu
   * Downloads from https://github.com/obfuscated/codeblocks_sf
   * Builds and installs it
-  * Note that the IDE is *not* configured for cross compilation at this stage
+  * Note that the IDE is *not* configured for cross-pi at this stage

 ---